 Note that the top navigation bar is now in Spanish.
 The number formatting of the data markers now reflects the European format, with a comma decimals separator, and a period thousands separator.
 However, the column names are still in English, because ThoughtSpot does not translate your metadata.

-Select Email me sharing notifications to receive emails whenever another user shares pinboards with you.
+You can specify whether you want to receive emails after another user shares objects with you.

-By default, any password for a local user account must meet the following criteria.
-Passwords for SSO users do NOT need to meet these criteria.
+By default, any password for a local user account in ThoughtSpot Cloud must meet the following criteria.
+Passwords for Single Sign-On (SSO) users do NOT need to meet these criteria.
 SSO users do not see the option to change their password.

 The password must be 8 characters or more in length.